jajsmith/drug-repurposing-leishmaniasis/README.md

 Steps:

-1. Load initial data into evaluation format
-2. Run DeepPurpose on Protein-Compound pairs in `DeepPurpose/`
-3. Rank Protein-Compound pairs by predicted binding affinity from DeepPurpose
-4. Run Autodock Vina for top pairs in `Docking/`
+1. Run Autodock Vina for all pairs on top proteins in `Docking/`.
+Follow instructions in README to setup environment and run docking automatically for the `final.csv` set of Protein-Compound pairs.
-5. Submit top predicted Protein-Compound pairs
+2. Submit top predicted Protein-Compound pairs from `Docking/Zindi-Ready-Files`.